RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### Multitap (3-5 Players)

 lr-pcsx_rearmed has support for multitap, but not all games read input when a multitap is connected, so a per-ROM Core Options file should be created for multitap compatible games.
 Set the Core Options for **Pad 3 Type**, **Pad 4 Type** (and so on, depending on how many players are supported by the game) to the relevant Controller Type that the game supports.
-See [[ Setting Core Options per-ROM | RetroArch-Core-Options#setting-core-options-per-ROM ]].
+See [Setting Core Options per-ROM](RetroArch-Core-Options#setting-core-option-per-rom).

 ## Tweaks